 Why are Sports Physicals Important?

-A sports physical may seem excessive, but they can seriously help.
+A sports physical may seem excessive, but it can seriously help.
 They can prevent many injuries from occurring.
 If it isn’t safe for you or your child to participate in sports, it’s a good thing to know before you’re doing sports.
 Sports physicals can also help you adjust your current lifestyle to something that allows you to play sports safely.
 For example, if you have asthma, you may be recommended a different inhaler that will allow you to breathe easier when you run.
 Without a sports physical, you’re far more likely to be hurt or majorly injured by playing sports.

 A sports physical measures your ability to safely participate in sports.
 They’re important to keep you safe in whatever activities you wish to be in.
-If you’d like to set up an appointment for a sports physical or would like more advice visit us at one of our offices, in Erie or in Longmont.
+If you’d like to set up an appointment for a sports physical or would like more advice visit us at one of our offices, in Erie or Longmont.
 The Chiropractic Center of Erie and Chiropractic Center of Longmont treat the body holistically with our award-winning treatment process to help your body achieve and maintain optimal performance.

-We specialize in treating patients suffering from back pain and have helped several patients find relief without the need for surgery.
+We specialize in treating patients suffering from back pain from sports injuries and have helped several patients find relief without the need for surgery.
 If you’d like to learn more about chiropractic care in Longmont or Erie or have questions about what to expect during your first chiropractor visit in Erie or Longmont, call our offices today at 303-828-3000 or 303-772-1950!